cypress-io/cypress-documentation/source/ja/guides/references/error-messages.md

 })
 ```

-Simply move those Cypress commands into an `it(...)` block and everything will work correctly.
+Move those Cypress commands into an `it(...)` block and everything will work correctly.

 If you are purposefully writing commands outside of a test, there is probably a better way to accomplish what you're trying to do.
 Read through the {% url "Examples" examples/examples/recipes %}, {% url "chat with someone in our chat" https://gitter.im/cypress-io/cypress %}, or {% open_an_issue %}.